 A typical walk around Hanoi would lead travelers to Hoan Kiem Lake to take in the sights and catch a glimpse of its centenary “great grandfather” turtle.
 If you’re lucky, locals say, you might see it when it lifts its head above the water, perhaps as a hint of showmanship.
-(Some locals are still not aware that the legendary creature passed away in January 2016).
-Your feet could also bring you to the nearby red Huc bridge, which runs up to the center of the famous moss-green lake.
+(Some locals are not aware that the legendary creature passed away in January 2016).
+The soles of your feet could also bring you to the nearby red Huc bridge, which runs through the center of the famous moss-green lake.

 The way there is a convoluted, lovely mess whether you’re coming from the Old French quarters or the Silk Road of Hang Gai.
-For the average pedestrian, Hanoi’s streets—from Ly Quoc Su to Hang Be—is decidedly a maze of sort.
-Every turn is a welcome surprise, however.
+For the average pedestrian, Hanoi’s streets—from Ly Quoc Su to Hang Be—are decidedly a maze of sort.
+Every turn is a welcome surprise.
 There’s always a souvenir seller, a silk merchant, or a bun cha eatery, as well as a shrine, a t-shirt maker, and the occasional counterfeit goods seller.
-(Don’t get hit by mo-peds while crossing the street.)
+(Just don’t get hit by mo-peds while crossing the street.)

 Postcards and prints also seemed ubiquitous.
-Next to Cafe Runam along Na Tho is a tiny shop, in a country of tiny shops, run by a woman in her thirties or early forties.
-It sold trinkets, purses, and scarves, but the highlight of her shop is its movie postcards and coasters, and bond paper-sized art prints.
+Next to Na Tho’s Cafe Runam is a tiny shop, in a country of tiny shops, run by a woman in her thirties or early forties.
+It sold trinkets, purses, and scarves, but the highlight of her shop are its movie postcards and coasters, and bond paper-sized art prints.
 Movie posters show cult classics like Pulp Fiction to Breakfast at Tiffany’s, and even slightly obscure films, such as P.T.
 Anderson’s Magnolia.
 Similar prints on cream-colored rag paper can be spotted widely in Hanoi souvenir shops.

 A few blocks away, one can find an Old Propaganda Posters shop along Ly Quoc Su, across famed coconut pastries shop, Joma Bakery Cafe.
 As far as Vietnamese stores go, the shop is comparable to a stall, but don’t let its size fool you.
 The shop hosts piles of art prints, from replicas of OBEY founder and street artist Shepard Fairey’s Make Art Not War, to the “real deal” propaganda prints of 1940s and 1970s.
-Its walls are also adorned with motivational posters of another kind: one that drives sentiment to oust American forces, or extol the virtues of Uncle Ho—or Ho Chi Minh, to the rest of the world.
+Its walls are also adorned with motivational posters of another kind: one on ousting American forces, and another on hero worshiping Uncle Ho—Ho Chi Minh, to the rest of the world.

-Propaganda posters are representative of Vietnam’s patriotic past, present and future, lining streets during national events, or no special reason at all.
+Propaganda posters are representative of Vietnam’s patriotic past, present and future; they line the streets during national events, or for no special reason at all.
 They call to mind pop art and kitsch, utilizing bold reds, blue and yellows, as well as unequivocal symbols such as the hammer and sickle, which signify the long-standing Communist ties between Russia and Vietnam.

 Oil paintings are also on sale for meandering tourists keen on exploring the city on foot.
-The pricier ones find home in the galleries, such as the Thang Long Art Gallery, while those made by local artisans and the every man are displayed on the streets.
+The pricier ones find home in the galleries, while those made by local artisans and the every man are displayed on the streets.
 Paintings of everyday objects, animals (yes, including cats) and scenes of traditional life in Vietnam are often portrayed in the paintings that cost anywhere between $30 and $200.
-Tourists are free to haggle to their heart’s content; but as in anywhere in the world, remember that these locals are making a living from these works.
+Tourists are free to haggle to their heart’s content; but as in anywhere in the world, being considerate of local wages and living conditions are encouraged.
 The average national salary in the country is also somewhere around $150 and Vietnam art requires resources, as well.

 Authenticity seemed to be an issue for some tourists in Hanoi, especially when it comes to prints, although presumably, most tourists wouldn’t mind.
-Some buyers on the web pointed out that the prints they bought were fake, after being sold to them as authentic reprints.
+Some buyers on the web pointed out that the prints they bought were fake, after being made to believe that they were buying authentic reprints.
 Some favor one store over the other; the Hanoi Gallery along Hang Bac being a favorite among tourists.
 While some are understandably concerned about the quality of the prints or paintings they bought, one thing’s for sure: the medium of expression is a testament that art is a powerful way to change minds and launch an inquiry into current values, in an era of fake news and sensationalism.